-Our management continues to evaluate the impact of the COVID-19 pandemic on the industry and has concluded that while it is reasonably possible that the virus could have a negative effect on our financial position, results of its operations, and/or search for a target company, the specific impact is not readily determinable as of the date of the unaudited condensed consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+Our management continues to evaluate the impact of the COVID-19 pandemic on the industry and has concluded that while it is reasonably possible that the virus could have a negative effect on our financial position, results of its operations, and/or search for a target company, the specific impact is not readily determinable as of the date of the unaudited condensed consolidated financial statements.
+The unaudited condensed consolidated financial statements that might result from the outcome of this uncertainty.

 In February 2022, the Russian Federation and Belarus commenced a military action with the country of Ukraine.
-As a result of this action, various nations, including the

-United States, have instituted economic sanctions against the Russian Federation and Belarus.
-Further, the impact of this action and related sanctions on the world economy are not determinable as of the date of these financial statements.
+As a result of this action, various nations, including the United States, have instituted economic sanctions against the Russian Federation and Belarus.
+Further, the impact of this action and related sanctions on the world economy are not determinable as of the date of these unaudited condensed consolidated financial statements.